AMAPCEO: Overview

-AMAPCEO also had a BPS unit representing the Ontario Racing Commission until its 2016 merger with the Alcohol and Gaming Commission of Ontario.
+AMAPCEO also had a unit representing the Ontario Racing Commission until its 2016 merger with the Alcohol and Gaming Commission of Ontario.

 History

 Until February 1994, when the Crown Employees Collective Bargaining Act was amended, the mid-level professionals in the Ontario public service now represented by AMAPCEO did not have collective bargaining rights and could not legally form a union.
 The larger Ontario Public Service Employees Union (OPSEU) had lobbied the Ontario government for decades to extend collective bargaining to this group.
 In 1992, what would become AMAPCEO started as a grassroots organization representing the mid-level professionals of the Ontario public service.
 In 1993, AMAPCEO negotiated a Social Contract sectoral framework agreement with the provincial government on behalf of 12,000 non-unionized civil servants.

-OPSEU attempted to win certification as the bargaining agent for the majority of the approximately 7000 employees with newly-granted collective bargaining rights.
+OPSEU attempted to win certification as the bargaining agent for the majority of the approximately 7,000 employees with newly-granted collective bargaining rights.
 However, its insistence that existing OPSEU members would have seniority over all potential new members was unpopular.
 The potential new members also identified as professionals and not blue-collar workers.
 OPSEU's organizing drive failed and AMAPCEO decided to operate as a separate union.
 In January 1995, AMAPCEO was certified by the Ontario Labour Relations Board as the bargaining agent for its 4,600 members.
 The union was voluntary recognized by Premier Bob Rae's government as an official bargaining agent shortly afterwards.

 The new union began negotiating its first collective-bargaining agreement with the provincial government in October 1995.
 Negotiations lasted until March 1996, when shortly after an OPSEU strike began, the Ontario government was incentivized to reach a deal with AMAPCEO that they could use as a precedent to strengthen their position in the OPSEU strike negotiations.

 In 2014, the AMAPCEO negotiated a new, four-year collective agreement with the government of Premier Kathleen Wynne, which was eager to reduce government spending.
-The new deal had zero increases in the first two years and 1.4% in the last two years.
+The new deal had zero increases in the first two years and 1.4 per cent in the last two years.
 At the end of the year, longtime president Gary Gannage, who had held the role since November 1995 during negotiations of AMAPCEO's first contract, retired.